Thursday, 19 September 2024

 The vulgar, crude pensioner who doesn't care what anybody thinks is a cliched character, but it's still entertaining to watch.
 That is especially true when you have Peter Vaughn in the role.
 There was some proper gross-out humour that would not fly in a Hollywood production.

 In his drug-altered state, he knocks open the coffin spilling the family's dead patriarch onto the floor.
-But, worse, he also strips naked and climbs onto the roof of the building.
-It was all very over-exaggerated - I think the writers were playing up the hallucinogenic symptoms for comedy purposes, but it was just stupid.
+But, worse, he later strips naked and climbs onto the roof of the building.
+It was all very over-exaggerated - I think the writers were playing up the hallucinogenic symptoms for comedy purposes, but it all became quite silly.

 Death at a Funeral was certainly not the funniest film I've ever seen, but it was definitely charming enough to earn its place on this list.